tataraba/simplesite/README.md

 tailwindcss -i "path/to/static/input.css" -o "path/to/static/output.css" --minify
 ```
 > Note: Don't forget to pass the defined `lifespan` object to the `FastAPI` object (i.e., `FastAPI(lifespan=lifespan)`).

+### What Next?

+Spend some time building out your Jinja templates and create a basic page with links and general info.
+In the next chapter, we will create a small, makeshift database to emulate the process of making database calls.

+It is meant to be very general and is not the focus of what we're building.
+In fact, if you have a database abstraction already, you can use that instead.

+Once you are comfortable with Jinja templates and the way you can use Tailwind, you should be ready to move on.

 ## ✍️ Authors <a name = "authors"></a>